 How to Store and Reheat Brisket

-Ideally, you reheat the brisket the same way you cooked it.
+Ideally, you’ll reheat it the same way you cooked it.
 But since this isn’t always an option, you can use the oven or even the air fryer.
-We also like to reheat brisket into something new, like brisket tacos.
-Storing and reheating the brisket takes some planning, but the leftovers are well worth the effort.
+We also like to reheat by making it into something new, like brisket tacos.
+Storing and reheating takes some planning, but the leftovers are well worth the effort.

 With the right cut, enough cooking time, and the ideal cooking method, brisket goes from being the toughest muscle to a satisfying, tasty cut of meat.

-Plus, brisket is an excellent source of protein, as a 3-ounce serving provides 28 grams of this macronutrient.
+Plus, it’s an excellent source of protein, as a 3-ounce serving provides 28 grams of this macronutrient.
 It has oleic acid (a heart-healthy fatty acid) and is a good source of B vitamins, zinc, iron, phosphorus, and selenium.

-Brisket comes in many forms – pastrami, corned beef, braised brisket, pot roast, smoked (and other dishes) – and has staked a permanent place on menus and backyard barbecues around the country.
+Brisket comes in many forms – pastrami, corned beef, braised, pot roast, smoked (and other dishes) – and has staked a permanent place on menus and backyard barbecues around the country.

 FAQs

-Traditionally, brisket was considered a tough cut because it requires slow, low temperature cooking to get tender.
+Answer: Traditionally, brisket was considered a tough cut because it requires slow, low temperature cooking to get tender.
 For that reason, it was generally cheaper and more affordable.
-But we’ve learned how to barbecue brisket to perfection, so it’s become more of a prized cut in barbecue circles.
+But when it’s smoked low and slow, it’s one of the most iconic cuts in all of barbecue.

-There’s a wide range of ways to cook brisket, from braising to corned beef, but the key with this cut of meat is a low and slow cooking process that gives the layer of fat plenty of time to break down and tenderize the meat.
+Answer: There’s a wide range of ways to cook it, from braising to corned beef.
+But the key with this cut of meat is a low and slow cooking process that gives the layer of fat plenty of time to break down and tenderize the meat.